Pickup on South Street: Plot

-When she returns to Joey his superior gives him a day to get the film back, and leaves him a gun.
+When she returns to Joey, his superior gives him a day to get the film back and leaves him a gun.
 Candy finally realizes the truth.
 She turns to Moe for help, since Skip will not believe her if she warns him he is in danger.
 Moe tries to convince Skip to give the film to the government but fails.
 She goes home and finds Joey waiting for her.
-She refuses to give him Skip's address, and reveals she knows about the Communist plot.
+She refuses to give him Skip's address and reveals she knows about the Communist plot.
 Joey shoots her dead.

 The next morning Skip returns home to find Candy there.
 She blames herself for Moe's death, and is dismayed that he is still willing to trade with the Commies.
 When he starts to leave with the film, she knocks him out with a bottle and takes it to Zara and Tiger.
 Zara asks her to give it to Joey so he can lead them to his boss.
-Candy does, but Joey notices there's a frame missing.
+Candy does, but Joey notices there is a frame missing.
 He beats her in an attempt to get Skip's address, then shoots her as she tries to flee.
 Rifling her purse, he finds the address.

 Skip learns of Candy's beating and visits her in the hospital, comforting her with a romantic kiss.

 Joey and his boss go to the shack, but Skip hears them coming and hides underneath.
 When Joey is ordered to deliver the film as is, Skip follows him to a subway station.
 He watches as an envelope is exchanged in a restroom, then knocks out the courier and chases after and beats up Joey.

 Later, at the police station, Tiger predicts Skip will louse up his pardon and return to his criminal ways.
-A defiant Candy, arm in arm with her new love, says that's not the way it will be.
+A defiant Candy, arm in arm with her new love, says that is not the way it will be.